- Quiet, smooth ride

-Unfortunately, the high gas mileage will only come if you're willing to forgo all-wheel drive, because the new powertrain is only offered in the front-wheel-drive XC70 models.
+For 2015, however, Volvo has given the XC70 some new motivation by fitting a far more fuel-efficient Drive-E four-cylinder engine and eight-speed automatic transmission to the large wagon.
+Regrettably, though, due to packaging constraints in a vehicle launched almost 10 years ago, you'll only be able to get the higher gas mileage if you forgo all-wheel drive.
+The new Drive-E powertrain is only offered in the front-wheel-drive XC70 models.
 If you want all-wheel-drive, you'll have to stick with older and far less efficient running gear.

 Volvo has always had an excellent record of safety ratings, but the XC70 hasn't been tested by either the National Highway Traffic Safety Administration (NHTSA) or the Insurance Institute for Highway Safety (IIHS)--so data is a bit lacking.
 Volvo offers some of the world's most advanced accident-avoidance and active-safety technology as standard equipment in the XC70, however.